 Schools must ensure that all appropriate admissions policies are easily located on their websites.
 In some cases, it is very difficult to find them - a tab on the home page referring to admissions is the best way of ensuring this.
-E.g. in March 2020 schools should have on their websites the 2019-20 policy (for in year admissions during school year 2019-20), the 2020-21 policy (for admissions in September 2020) and the determined policy for 2021/22.
+E.g. in March 2022 schools should have on their websites the 2021/22 policy (for in year admissions during school year 2021/22), the 2022/23 policy (for admissions in September 2022 and in year admissions during school year 2022/23) and the determined policy for 2023/24.